hackforla/peopledepot/CONTRIBUTING.md

 git pull
 ```

-**Note:** If you are using Visual studios code you can use the Git graphical user interface to stage your changes.
-For instructions check out the [Git Gui Wiki](<https://github.com/hackforla/website/wiki/How-to-Use-Git-GUI-(Graphical-user-Interface)-in-Visual-Studios-Code>).
+!!! note "If you are using Visual studios code you can use the Git graphical user interface to stage your changes.
+For instructions check out the [Git GUI page in the website Wiki](<https://github.com/hackforla/website/wiki/How-to-Use-Git-GUI-(Graphical-user-Interface)-in-Visual-Studios-Code>)"

 ### 4.5 Add changed files to staging